NJUCG/Moer/note.md

 # problems or questions

 1. cmake configure error of assimp?
-UNKNOW_PLATFORM
+UNKNOWN_PLATFORM
 2. CoreLayer/Adapter/Attribute.h has some macro expanding error, relating to Win SDK and UNICODE
 3. see no need to include vector.h in CoreLayer/Geometry/point.h, maybe for future coding?
 4. BoundingBox3 cstr sanity check?
 5. What is Tent?
 (CoreLayer/Math/Warp.h)
-6. Ray is a struct?
+6. Ray is a structure?

 # code